learn-co-curriculum/dsc-sparkcontext/README.md

      |      SparkContext in the future.
 The C{path} passed can be either a local
      |      file, a file in HDFS (or other Hadoop-supported filesystems), or an
      |      HTTP, HTTPS or FTP URI.
      |
-     |      .. note:: A path can be added only once.
-Subsequent additions of the same path are ignored.
-     |
      |  binaryFiles(self, path, minPartitions=None)
      |      .. note:: Experimental